kngpvrk/BP1-SeismicWavePropagation/README.md

 ### Occuring Discrepancies
 The simulation revealed discrepancies between the theoretical and measured velocities, particularly for the S-waves.
 These discrepancies primarily arise due to the limiting factors mentioned above.
 Additionally, the oscillation observed in the seismogram is a result of using instantaneous displacement.

+To validate the measured values, a visual analysis of the synthetic seismogram is recommended, as it can provide a more accurate representation of wave velocities and arrival times.

 ## 📚 References